br3ndonland/udacity-fsnd/info/fsnd-feedback.md

 - I didn't find the first project, the Python movie trailer web server (after the Python programming foundations), to be very effective.
 I completed the project before learning about front-end and HTTP, so I didn't really know what I was doing.
 The project would make more sense after part 2 instead of after part 1.
 - This also wasn't a really effective way to implement a web server.
 The server would be more effectively implemented as a Flask app, as we did for the item catalog in part 3.
-- The CSS lessons should also teach Sass.

 #### Part 2